ZipCodeCore/OldTexasCode2/README.md

 Fork this repo to your account, clone your repo to your machine.

 Read all this code.
 Puzzle over what it does.
-Pick one to be able to explain it to the cohort, and if you pick HelloWorld, well, you deserve the teasing your going to receive.
+Pick one to be able to explain it to the cohort, and if you pick HelloWorld or a super simple one, well, *you deserve the teasing you are going to receive*.

 Choose one of these code samples.
 Add a file with your name as the filename (ex: SteveJ.md), write me a brief paragraph that describes what your chosen code sample does and how it works.